Adelaide University: Elder Conservatorium

+Established in 1883, the Elder Conservatorium of Music and School of Performing Arts is the oldest tertiary music academy in Australia.
+The academy's first professor of music was Cambridge graduate Joshua Ives, also the first professor of music in Australia.
+Edward Harold Davies was the first Australian to graduate with a Doctor of Music in 1902 and Ruby Claudia Davy was the first Australian woman to earn the doctorate.

+The conservatorium occupies the Schulz Building, which had been part of the city campus of the South Australian College of Advanced Education before the 1991 merger.
+The building was designed by state government architects and opened in 1964.
+It was named after Adolf John Schulz, third principal of the college.

-Established in 1883, the Elder Conservatorium of Music is the oldest tertiary music academy in Australia.
-It offers study and research programs in jazz, classical performance, musical theatre, classical voice, pop music, sonic arts, music production, song-writing, music composition, conducting, teaching, ensembles and performance studies.
+It offers study and research programs in jazz, classical performance, musical theatre, classical voice, pop music, sonic arts, music production, song-writing, music composition, conducting, teaching, ensembles, and performance studies.
 It is also home to the Australian String Quartet, Sia Furler Institute and the Centre for Aboriginal Studies in Music.
 The conservatorium also offers theatre performances and Lunchtime and After Hours concert series.
-The academy's first Professor of Music was Cambridge graduate Joshua Ives, also the first professor of music in Australia.
-Edward Harold Davies was the first Australian to graduate with a Doctor of Music in 1902 and Ruby Claudia Davy was the first Australian woman to earn the doctorate.